geoserver/geoserver.github.io/_posts/2023-10-15-geoserver-2-24-0-released.md

 The previous 2.23 series added a new Check URL facility under the Security menu, but it was turned off by default, for backwards compatibility reasons.
 This functionality allows administrators to manage OGC Service use of external resources.

-This has been included in GeoServer 2.22.x and 2.24.x series for backwards compatibility.
+This has been included in GeoServer 2.22.x and 2.23.x series for backwards compatibility.

-**Backwards compatibility note::** This functionality is turned ON by default from GeoServer 2.24.0 onward.
+**Backwards compatibility note::** This functionality is turned ON by default from GeoServer 2.24.0 onwards.

 ![URL Checks](/img/posts/2.22/url-check.png) <br/>